spcourse/python/en/installing/computer/windows/index.md

 To get the right environment you will want to download and install Git Bash using the [instructions from this website](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/). **After installation, you will be able to open a terminal by clicking the windows button in the lower left corner, and typing "bash" then pressing enter.**

 Navigating through your computer using the command line will be a vital skill.
 Watch the video below to get more familiar with command line commands.
-The video is a guide to the Mac OS terminal, but Git Bash is able to use almost all the same commands and always shows you the complete path to your current directory. _You should ignore or skip any mentions of `nano`, as we will be using the much more user-friendly Atom to edit our files._
+The video is a guide to the Mac OS terminal, but Git Bash is able to use almost all the same commands and always shows you the complete path to your current directory. _You should ignore or skip any mentions of `nano`, as we will be using the much more user-friendly Pulsar to edit our files._

 ![embed](https://www.youtube.com/embed/aKRYQsKR46I)